 The surname Wittney was first found in Herefordshire where Harold de Whitney held the Lordship of Whitney from St. Guthlac's Church.

 Early History of the Wittney family

-Another 89 words (6 lines of text) covering the years 1377, 1413 and 1436 are included under the topic Early Wittney History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Wittney research.
+Another 45 words (3 lines of text) covering the years 1377, 1413, 1436, 1548, 1601 and 1388 are included under the topic Early Wittney History in all our PDF Extended History products and printed products wherever possible.

 Wittney Spelling Variations

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Wittney were recorded, including Whitney, Witney and others.

 Early Notables of the Wittney family (pre 1700)

 Outstanding amongst the family at this time was Sir Robert Whitney of Whitney-on-Wye and Pencombe, High Sheriff of Herefordshire in 1377; and Robert Whitney of Whitney-on-Wye, High Sheriff of Herefordshire in 1413 and 1436.

 Geoffrey Whitney (1548?-1601?), was an English poet, the son of a father of the...

 Some of the Wittney family moved to Ireland, but this topic is not covered in this excerpt.